 SCCM Co-Management workloads are functionalities/features of device management.
 For example, the Compliance policies, Configuration Policies, Software Updates, Resource Access policies (WiFi Profiles/VPN Profiles, etc..), Application deployment, etc., are co-management workloads.

-SCCM continues to manage all workloads functionalities of device management even after enabling the co-management option.
-When you decide that you are ready for co-management, you can start using Intune to manage available workloads.
+SCCM continues to manage all device management workload functionalities even after enabling the co-management option.
+When you decide you are ready for co-management, you can use Intune to manage available workloads.

 Co-Management Configuration Wizard provides the ability to select these functionalities /features.
 Following are the 3 features enabled for co-management

-• Resource Access Policies (WiFi, SCEP, etc..Anything comes under SCCM console Company Resource Access node)
+- Resource Access Policies (WiFi, SCEP, etc..Anything comes under the SCCM console Company Resource Access node)

 For Windows 10 devices that are in a co-management state.
 You can have Microsoft Intune start managing different workloads/features.
 Choose pilot Intune to have Microsoft Intune start managing different workloads.

 Choose Pilot Intune to have Intune manage the workloads for only clients in the pilot groups.
-If you want to manage these workloads with SCCM, then select ConfigMgr/SCCM.
-If you want to manage these workloads with Intune, then, select Intune.
+If you want to manage these workloads with SCCM, select ConfigMgr/SCCM.
+If you’re going to manage these workloads with Intune, select Intune.

 Resources